unicefnz/unicef-eslint-config/README.md

 - react/require-default-props is disabled, sometimes undefined is fine
 - react/jsx-one-expression-per-line is disabled.
 Makes "Hello {name}" invalid, come on.
 - react/static-property-placement is disabled with typescript
-- jsx-a11y/anchor-is-valid has removed href requirement, to support Next
 - jsx-a11y/accessible-emoji is disabled, because come on, no one can be bothered

 **Typescript**